-First Trailer For ‘Bumblebee’ Brings Back The 80s Version Of ‘Transformers’ And An Old-School Starscream
+First Trailer For ‘Bumblebee’ Brings Back The ’80s Version Of ‘Transformers’ And An Old-School Starscream

 John Cena also stars in the film alongside Pamela Adlon, Stephen Schneider, Kenneth Choi, Rachel Crow, Jason Drucker, Jorge Lendenborg Jr., and a host of others.
 It is set for release on Dec.
 21 which will put it right in the mix for the busy holiday season.

 Ever since the trailer hit the social media rounds, fans have been dissecting it and trying to find hidden things or see more of what is going on.
-Well, one of the coolest moments in the Bumblebee trailer (featured below) comes at the 1:48 mark which shows one of the most well-known Deceptions in Transformers’ history – Starscream.
+Well, one of the coolest moments in the Bumblebee trailer (featured below) comes at the 1:48 mark which shows one of the most well-known Decepticons in Transformers’ history – Starscream.

 Starscream!? pic.twitter.com/NwmWxhNcbw